Hilary Duff Is Snapping Back At Fans With

 Instagram commenters were equally negative, calling the photo "disgusting" and "inappropriate."
 Duff responded to the commenters in a post, letting them know they can unfollow her if they don't like what they see.

-Duff came under fire earlier this fall for her couples' Halloween costume with then-boyfriend Jason Walsh, and quickly apologized to those she offended.
-But Duff refuses to apologize for her Disneyland photo with her son.
+Duff came under fire earlier this fall for her couples' Halloween costume with then-boyfriend Jason Walsh, and quickly apologised to those she offended.
+But Duff refuses to apologise for her Disneyland photo with her son.
 Bravo, Hilary.

 Advertisement